 Ride participant Kahari Black argued that safety is a two-way street.
 “It takes both cyclist and motorist being aware, in tune, and in anticipation of one another to share the road with one another,” he said.
 “On both sides, I think it helps to prevent [crashes] and or the adversarial relationship that can exist between us.”

 One rider mentioned that Ferrer, who’s currently in a coma, is their neighbor.
 Another participant said he had never felt so alert on a street before, referring to how dangerous 18th can feel.

-With those reflections in mind, pedaled east again until reaching 18th and Loomis Street.
-Here we split up into small groups to ask local businesses to put up the “EVERYWHERE” campaign posters.
-Riders were able to put up posters at La Michoacana, Jumping Bean Café, and Taqueria Casa Del Pueblo.
+With those reflections in mind, we pedaled east again until reaching 18th and Loomis Street.
+Here we split up into small groups to ask local businesses to put up the EVERYWHERE campaign posters.
+Riders were able to hang posters at La Michoacana, Jumping Bean Café, and Taqueria Casa Del Pueblo.